Business Income Tax Extension Questions

 My business is a sole proprietorship.
 Should I file a personal or business tax extension?

-Sole proprietors have their business tax returns flow directly to their personal tax return as a Schedule C. Therefore, you should only submit a personal tax extension (Form 4868), which will extend the filing deadline for both your business as well as your personal income tax return.
+Sole proprietors generally report their business activities on their personal tax return (Schedule C of Form 1040).
+Therefore, you should only submit a personal tax extension (Form 4868), which will extend the filing deadline for your business as well as your personal income tax return.